ibm-cloud-docs/cloud-databases/reference-service-endpoints.md

 After you have a deployment, it is possible to change your public and private service endpoints configuration, except for {{site.data.keyword.databases-for-mongodb}}.

-In the _Overview_ tab of your deployment's dashboard, there is a card for _Endpoints_.
+In the _Overview_ tab of your deployment's dashboard, go to the _Endpoints_ section.
 You can toggle which types of connections are available to your deployment.

 You can use the [`ibmcloud resource service-instance-update`](/docs/cli?topic=cli-ibmcloud_commands_resource#ibmcloud_resource_service_instance_update) command in the CLI, specifying the endpoint with the `--service-endpoints` flag.
 ```